Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 # HIPAA Administrative Simplification Regulation Text
 ### March 2013

-1. **Health care payment and remittance advice.**
+(2) Health care payment and remittance advice.

-2. **Coordination of benefits.**
+(3) Coordination of benefits.

+(4) Health care claim status.

+(5) Enrollment and disenrollment in a health plan.

+(6) Eligibility for a health plan.

+(7) Health plan premium payments.

+(8) Referral certification and authorization.

+(9) First report of injury.

+(10) Health claims attachments.

+(11) Health care electronic funds transfers (EFT) and remittance advice.

+(12) Other transactions that the Secretary may prescribe by regulation.

+Use means, with respect to individually identifiable health information, the sharing, employment, application, utilization, examination, or analysis of such information within an entity that maintains such information.

+Violation or violate means, as the context may require, failure to comply with an administrative simplification provision.

+(1) The compliance date for a modification is no earlier than 180 days after the effective date of the final rule in which the Secretary adopts the modification.

+(2) The Secretary may consider the extent of the modification and the time needed to comply with the modification in determining the compliance date for the modification.

+## § 160.104 Modifications.
+Except as provided in paragraph (b) of this section, the Secretary may adopt a modification to a standard or implementation specification no more frequently than once every 12 months.

+(b) The Secretary may adopt a modification at any time during the first year after the standard or implementation specification is initially adopted, if the Secretary determines that the modification is necessary to permit compliance with the standard or implementation specification.

+(c) The Secretary will establish the compliance date for any standard or implementation specification modified under this section.

+## § 160.105 Compliance dates for implementation of new or modified standards and implementation specifications.
+Except as otherwise provided, with respect to rules that adopt new standards and implementation specifications or modifications to standards and implementation specifications in this subchapter in accordance with § 160.104 that become effective after January 25, 2013, covered entities and business associates must comply with the applicable new standards and implementation specifications, or modifications to standards and implementation specifications, no later than 180 days from the effective date of any such standards or implementation specifications.

 [65 FR 82798, Dec.
 28, 2000, as amended at 67 FR 38019, May 31, 2002; 67 FR 53266, Aug.
 14, 2002; 68 FR 8374, Feb.
 20, 2003; 71 FR 8424, Feb.
 16, 2006; 76 FR 40495, July 8, 2011; 77 FR 1589, Jan.
 10, 2012; 78 FR 5687, Jan.
 25, 2013]

-3. **Health care claim status.**
-4. **Enrollment and disenrollment in a health plan.**
-5. **Eligibility for a health plan.**
-6. **Health plan premium payments.**
-7. **Referral certification and authorization.**
-8. **First report of injury.**
-9. **Health claims attachments.**
-10. **Health care electronic funds transfers (EFT) and remittance advice.**
-11. **Other transactions that the Secretary may prescribe by regulation.**

-**Use** means, with respect to individually identifiable health information, the sharing, employment, application, utilization, examination, or analysis of such information within an entity that maintains such information.

-**Violation or violate** means, as the context may require, failure to comply with an administrative simplification provision.

-**§ 160.104 Modifications.**
-(a) Except as provided in paragraph (b) of this section, the Secretary may adopt a modification to a standard or implementation specification adopted under this subchapter no more frequently than once every 12 months.
-(b) The Secretary may adopt a modification at any time during the first year after the standard or implementation specification is initially adopted, if the Secretary determines that the modification is necessary to permit compliance with the standard or implementation specification.
-(c) The Secretary will establish the compliance date for any standard or implementation specification modified under this section.

-**§ 160.105 Compliance dates for implementation of new or modified standards and implementation specifications.**
-Except as otherwise provided, with respect to rules that adopt new standards and implementation specifications or modifications to standards and implementation specifications in this subchapter in accordance with § 160.104 that become effective after January 25, 2013, covered entities and business associates must comply with the applicable new standards and implementation specifications, or modifications to standards and implementation specifications, no later than 180 days from the effective date of any such standards or implementation specifications.
-[78 FR 5689, Jan.
-25, 2013]

-**Subpart B—Preemption of State Law**
+## Subpart B—Preemption of State Law
-**§ 160.201 Statutory basis.**
+### § 160.201 Statutory basis.
 The provisions of this subpart implement section 1178 of the Act, section 262 of Public Law 104-191, section 264(c) of Public Law 104-191, and section 13421(a) of Public Law 111-5.

 [78 FR 5689, Jan.
 25, 2013]

-**Workforce** means employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.
-(1) The compliance date for a modification is no earlier than 180 days after the effective date of the final rule in which the Secretary adopts the modification.
-(2) The Secretary may consider the extent of the modification and the time needed to comply with the modification in determining the compliance date for the modification.

 ---